 More than 99% of OBU students receiving some type of financial aid

-Baseball; football; softball; women’s lacrosse and volleyball; and men’s and women’s basketball, cross-country, golf, indoor track & field, outdoor track & field, soccer, swimming & diving, and tennis
+Baseball; football; softball; women’s lacrosse, cheerleading and pom, and volleyball; and men’s and women’s basketball, cross-country, golf, indoor track & field, outdoor track & field, soccer, swimming & diving, and tennis

 As a Christian liberal arts university, OBU transforms lives by equipping students to: